ece191-team-b/livox_ros2_driver/README.md

 We are using a livox converter and livox's custom lidar data, so we will use lidar connection mode and the `msg_launch` variant of the launch files.
 The usual launch file to use is `livox_lidar_msg_launch.py`.

 However, if you would like to visualize the pointcloud in rviz, you can use the `livox_lidar_rviz_launch.py` launch file.
-This launch file will launch the livox_ros2_driver and rviz.
+This will launch the livox_ros2_driver and rviz.

 ### 3.3 ROS2 launch loads livox_ros2_driver precautions